andrew-k-21-12/kjs-box/README.md

 Having the plugin applied, all required dependencies for generated wrappers will be added, all original resources will be bundled to folders named according to their Gradle project names.

+**Build the project to create or refresh resource wrappers!**

-Type-safe resource wrappers can be generated for
+Type-safe wrappers can be generated for
 SVG icons, common formats of raster images, fonts and translation strings JSONs.

 #### SVG icons